ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 # Functions:
 ## Function - Proofpoint TRAP: Get Incident Details
-Fetch Incident Details from Proofpoint Trap
+Fetch Incident Details from Proofpoint Trap.
 * Adds a note to the Resilient incident with ProofPoint Trap incident details.
-* An example workflow which uses this Resilient Function includes `Example: Proofpoint Trap: Get Incident Details`.
+* Provides an example workflow which uses this Resilient Function, `Example: Proofpoint Trap: Get Incident Details`.

 The workflow is initiated by the incident rule, `Example: Proofpoint Trap: Get Incident Details`.